StacyKioko99/StacyKioko99/README.md

 Hi there 👋

 🤔 I am Stacy Kioko, an undergradute student with a bachelors degree in International Business and trade, pivoting to tech.
-I am currently learning different languages; HTML, C++, Python, Javascript, etc, that will make me become a full stack developer in the near future.
+I am currently learning different languages; HTML, C++, Python, Javascript, etc, that will make me become a full stack developer (Or maybe a front-end developer) in the near future.
 My passion for development started when I was doing my thesis paper and I realized that the finance solutions that exist in Africa are not inclusive or well curated to fit the different profiles that exist in the continent.
 I therefore would like to develop/contribute to impacful solutions that will serve the needs and interests of as many people as possible by applying